- Nearly a third of Google My Business users aren’t aware of the major rebrand

 At the beginning of November 2021, Google announced that it is rebranding Google My Business as Google Business Profile.
 The name change isn’t major news in itself as the product has undergone a few name changes over the years—most notably, the switch from Google Places to Google My Business back in 2014.
 However, with the latest rebrand, there’s also a number of changes to how businesses will manage their listings on Google.

-The biggest change is the forthcoming retirement of the Google My Business app for single listings.
+The biggest change is the forthcoming retirement of the Google My Business app for single listings (Update: this has now been discontinued as of July 2022).
 Going forward, local businesses will no longer be able to access and manage their listings in the app.
 Instead, they’ll rely on a control panel which appears when they enter their business name into Google Search.
 From here, listings managers will be able to do anything that’s possible within the app: update business information, add photos, publish Google Posts, etc.